Outgoing mobility for PhD students

 - approval of the mobility request from the student’s advisor, who must confirm the coherence of the mobility with the student’s PhD studies

-The IMT School has participated in the Erasmus Program since 2010 and is a holder of the Erasmus Charter for Higher Education (ECHE) for the 2014-2020 period.
+The IMT School has participated in the Erasmus Program since 2010, it was a holder of the Erasmus Charter for Higher Education (ECHE) for the 2014-2020 period and it has recently been awarded the Erasmus Charter for Higher Education (ECHE) for the years 2021-2027.
 The ECHE Charter is an important recognition that the Education, Audiovisual and Culture Executive Agency (EACEA) awards to Higher Education Institutions (HEIs).
 It provides the general framework on the quality of the European and international cooperation initiatives that a HEI may carry out within the Program.

 The general institutional strategy of the School, that aims at meeting the requirements of the Charter, is described in the Erasmus Policy Statement (EPS).

 To obtain an Erasmus Student status, PhD students must participate in dedicated calls.
-Winners of Erasmus scholarships maintain their eligibility for the scholarship increase foreseen for mobility periods abroad between 2-9 months.
-Students who do not win Erasums funds, but still participate in the call, may still be eligible to receive co-financing funds set aside by the MIUR.
+Beneficiaries of Erasmus scholarships maintain their eligibility for the scholarship increase for mobility periods abroad between 2-9 months.

 Erasmus+ for Traineeships is the most frequent type of Erasmus funding that IMT School students receive.

-- the "Talent at Work" call by the Erasmus Mobility Consortium (Scuola Superiore Sant'Anna, Scuola Normale Superiore, Scuola IMT) for Traineeship mobilities, expected by the end of 2020/early 2021
+- the "Talent at Work" call by the Erasmus Mobility Consortium (Scuola IMT, Scuola Superiore Sant'Anna, Scuola Normale Superiore) for Traineeships, is currently open, deadline May 3rd, 2021

 - the IMT School call for study and internships, Summer 2020